ChangOliver/RNA-Seq_Tool/README.md

 The script will first execute *combine_htseq.R* to merge all htseq-count files into one *htseq_counts_all.csv*, then it will run *analysis.R* to perform RNA-Seq analysis.

 ## Note
 Run translate.R beforehand if desired genes are not found in translation table.
-This process may take a long time as it will query for translation.
+This process may take a long time as it needs to check the HUGO database for translation.
+If the ensembl isn't in the databse, the program will have to query [BioTools.fr](https://biotools.fr/human/ensembl_symbol_converter) to complete the translation.